 - Preferred structural consultant for the Greater Toronto Airports Authority since 2005.

-- Preferred structural consultant for the City of Brampton since 2011.
+- Pre-qualified structural engineering consultant for University of Toronto since 2005.

-- Infrastructure Ontario has selected Milman & Associates as a structural engineering consultant.
+- Infrastructure Ontario has selected Milman & Associates as a structural engineering consultant since 2014

 - Preferred structural consultant for Cameco’s Port Hope Conversion Facility since 2013.